denizyuret/dlib/README.md

 by /proc/self/stat.
 All of this can be turned off by defining NDEBUG.

-dbg is similar to msg, except it does nothing if NDEBUG is defined. die is similar to msg, except it exits the program after reporting.
+dbg is similar to msg, except it does nothing if NDEBUG is defined.

+die is similar to msg, except it exits the program after reporting.

 File I/O
 --------

+A problem I used as a running example during the design process is to "count the number of times each word appears in a file".
+That 11 word English clause can be expressed in Perl as:

+	while(<>) {
+	  for (split) {
+	    $cnt{$_}++;
+	  }
+	}

-forline(l, f) { ... } is an iteration construct which executes the
-statements in the body with the undeclared variable l set to each line in file f.
-If f==NULL stdin is read, if f starts with '<' as in f=="< cmd args" the cmd is run with args and its stdout is read, otherwise a regular file with path f is read.
+So I decided C needs better iteration constructs.
+The first one, `forline(l, f)` is an iteration construct which executes the statements in its body with the undeclared variable `l` set to each line in file `f`.
+If `f==NULL` stdin is read, if `f` starts with '<' as in `f=="< cmd args"` the cmd is run with args and its stdout is read, otherwise a regular file with path `f` is read.
 If pipes are available, gz, xz, bz2 compressed files are automatically handled.
 The following example prints the length of each line in "file.txt":

 	forline (str, "file.txt") {
 	  printf("%d\n", strlen(str));